GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 b.
 Locate the com.c123.billbuddy.report.CountPaymentByCategoryReducer. <br />
 c.
 Follow the //TO DO comments in the file.
 You only have to add all results to a single list.
-The reducer class is almost fully implemented. ,br /> 16.2.6	 Implement the Client as follows: <br />
+The reducer class is almost fully implemented. <br />
+16.2.6	 Implement the Client as follows: <br />
 a.
 Expand the BillBuddyCountPaymentByCategoryRemoteService project. <br />
 b.
 Locate the com.c123.billbuddy.report.CountPaymentByCategoryReport. <br />